MelTok: 2D Tokenization for Single-Codebook Audio Compression: Experiments

-Unlike speech-only datasets, which can be evaluated using reconstructed waveform quality by ASR models, AudioSet contains multiple sound categories and is designed for audio classification tasks.
-We further evaluate our codec on the downstream classification task.
+Unlike speech-only datasets, which can be evaluated using reconstructed waveform quality by ASR models, AudioSet contains multiple sound categories and is designed for audio event classification.
+We further evaluate our codec on this task.
 Specifically, we employ pretrained models from~\cite{dinkel2023cedconsistentensembledistillation} and compute the top-3 predicted labels using the reconstructed waveforms.
 To assess the codec’s ability to preserve semantic information, we report F1 and mAP scores in Table ~\ref{tab:downstream}, which measure the accuracy of sound event classification.
 The performance demonstrates the codec’s effectiveness in retaining discriminative detail beyond perceptual quality, achieving better downstream classification results compared to other codec baselines.

+Also, we performed music genre classification using a fine-tuned version of the pre-trained model DistilHuBERT ~\cite{chang2022distilhubertspeechrepresentationlearning} on the GTZAN dataset ~\cite{tzanetakis_essl_cook_2001}.
+As shown in Table~\ref{tab:genre}, our method achieves the best performance among single-codebook codecs, while remaining competitive with multi-codebook codecs such as Spectral Codec.
+This demonstrates that our approach provides an effective representation for downstream music understanding tasks.